Steroids (dexamethasone, prednisolone, methyl prednisolone)

 - To help boost your appetite

 Most people who have steroids as part of cancer treatment only need to take them for a few days or weeks (short term).
-But you may need treatment for longer after a bone marrow transplant.
+But you may need treatment for longer after a bone marrow transplant or stem cell transplant.

 You can have steroids in different ways